 A year later, I learned about Kevin, a guy at our church who was facing stage 4 melanoma cancer.
 I reached out to his wife, Rachel, and offered their family a free portrait session.
-I knew how powerful photos were for me and for Brooke, and I wanted to give that same gift to others.
+I knew how powerful photos were for Brooke and for me, and I wanted to give that same gift to others.

-Long story short, they took me up on the offer and I photographed them several more times before Kevin died.
+Long story short, they took me up on the offer, and I photographed them several more times before Kevin died.
 In fact, I captured his last day on earth and was with him when he passed.
-It was in praying through Kevin’s last breaths that I realized that suffering is not something to run from.
-If we are brave, and show up to love people, our hearts will grow softer and stronger with each break.
+It was in praying through Kevin’s last breaths that I realized suffering is not something to run from.
+If we are brave and show up to love people, our hearts will grow softer and stronger with each break.

 The idea of Love Not Lost was born: a nonprofit to photograph people facing a terminal diagnosis to preserve memories and support people in grief.
 After a year and a half in paperwork (incorporating, writing by-laws, and applying for 501c3 status), we were ready to bring Love Not Lost to life.

-We launched our website January 1, 2016 and that same month received our first application.
+We launched our website on January 1, 2016, and that same month received our first application.
 Stephanie, a mom pregnant with a beautiful baby girl who had Trisomy 13, asked for a portrait session.
 With a focus on celebrating life, we made sure to have a maternity session first to capture the joy and love shared as a family.
-Stephanie was due in June and her baby wasn’t guaranteed to survive.
+Stephanie was due in June, and her baby wasn’t guaranteed to survive.